Is your site operation organization still up-to-date?

 Overall, the findings to date suggest that the same performance and efficiency can be achieved with R-1234yf as with the old refrigerant R-134a if the system is modified appropriately.
 However, other solutions will have to be considered because of the flammability issue.

 R-1234ze(E) also hails from the group of HFOs.
 It has comparable advantages but also the same disadvantages as R-1234yf.
-Unofficially, R-1234ze(E) is mainly marketed as a substitute for R-134a in centrifugal chillers for large air-conditioning systems.
+R-1234ze(E) is mainly intended as a substitute for R-134a in chillers with turbo compressors for large air-conditioning systems.
 There are several potential alternative HFO refrigerants .
 However, only a few of these substances meet the requirements for flammability, toxicity, thermodynamic properties and compatibility with other materials and substances.

 For the above reasons, R-134a cannot be considered a viable refrigerant for the future.
 Operators using this refrigerant in their equipment will have to switch to an alternative in the foreseeable future.